dfreeman500/City-data/README.md

     which would return the city data for that particular city.

-    The flask app and CLI basically utilize the same order of operations (order.py) for their similar features.
+    The flask app and CLI utilize the same order of operations (order.py) for their similar features.

-* The Lyft challenge was also added to the flask_app.py simply because this project included a web app.
-The Lyft challenge code does not need the openweathermap.org api to run.